Canada 5-Year Bond Yield

 Government of Canada bonds pay interest every six months.
 This is known as coupon payments.
 Each bond has a face value, with the bond's coupon rate being a percentage of the bond's face value.
 The bond’s coupon rate does not change over the life of a bond, but the price of the bond can change, in turn affecting returns.
 Generally, bonds with longer maturities will be more sensitive to market interest rate changes, and will have larger price changes than shorter maturity bonds.

 The bond’s face value, or par value, may not be the same as the price that you paid for the bond.
-If you purchased a bond below face value, you will get a higher yield.
-Conversely, paying more than the bond’s face value will mean that you will have a lower yield.
+If you purchased a bond below face value, you will get a yield higher than the coupon rate.
+Conversely, paying more than the bond’s face value will mean that you will have a yield lower than the coupon rate.

 How are Government of Canada Bonds issued?